 Backup AR – May perform the functions of the AR in the event the AR is unavailable.
 (All Market Participant Types)

-User Security Administrator (USA) – Responsible for managing the Market Participant’s access to ERCOT’s computer systems through Digital Certificates.
+User Security Administrator (USA) – Responsible for managing the Market Participant’s access to ERCOT’s computer systems.
 (All Market Participant Types)

 Backup USA – May perform the functions of the USA in the event the USA is unavailable.
 (All Market Participant Types)